 At Bottesford Juniors, all staff share the same goal – for every child to reach their full potential and be a happy, confident, successful member of the community.
 For some children, differentiated provision and additional support is needed to help them achieve this.
 Parents of children who may need additional support, frequently have questions they would like to ask.
 We hope this answers some of them for you:

 1. What should I do if I think my child has Special Educational Needs?

 Talk to us.
 Initially, speak with your child's class teacher and explain your concerns.
-If you are still concerned then ask to speak to Mrs Ogle who is the Special Education Needs Coordinator (SENCO).
+If you are still concerned then ask to speak to Mrs Ogle who is the Special Education Needs and Disabilities Coordinator (SENDCO).